-Are you looking for the best alternative to Netflix?
+Are you looking for Netflix alternatives?
 Netflix has introduced binge-watching into the lives of hundreds of people across the world.
-How can one forget binge-watching series like Orange is the new black, House of Cards, Crown, or the recently launched movies like Bird Box and Velvet Buzzsaw?
+How can one forget binge-watching series like Orange is the new black, Money Heist, Dark, House of Cards, Crown, or the recently launched movies like Extraction, Bird Box and Velvet Buzzsaw?

 Netflix has the upper hand over its competitors, and it accounts for more than one-third of all peak-time downstream traffic.
 This probably explains the famous ‘Netflix and chill’ slang among teenagers.